English Garden Munich – one of the largest parks in the world

 Activities, sports and leisure

-The English Garden in Munich is a real “people’s garden”.
-The Munich residents play volleyball, badminton and frisbee on the extensive lawns.
-There is space to play soccer and for outdoor sports and jogging sessions.
-Slacklines and hammocks are strung between the trees.
-Playgrounds for young and old children will delight families.
-The sunbathing lawns are dotted with sun worshippers and you can swim in the Eisbach (naked in certain places).
+Munich’s English Garden is a true “public park.”
+On the expansive lawns, Munich residents play volleyball, badminton, and Frisbee.
+There’s space for soccer as well as outdoor sports and jogging groups.
+Slacklines and hammocks are strung up among the trees.
+Playgrounds for children of all ages delight families.
+The sunbathing lawns are dotted with sunbathers, and swimming is allowed in the Eisbach (including nude swimming in certain areas).

 On warm summer nights, young people use the meadows (especially the Monowiese at the Monopteros) as a party location.